hobby-grade/Nintendo-Switch-Discord-Status/README.md

 both Windows and macOS [here](https://github.com/hobby-grade/Switch-Rich-Presence/releases).

 ## Building From source
-Building from source is also possible.
+Building from source is also possible if you don't value your time.

 Required packages: [Node.js](https://nodejs.org/).